Thesis Type: Thesis in Computer Science, Data Engineering, Computer Engineering, Mathematical Engineering, Data Science

 • Basic knowledge of modular development

-• Curiosity-driven mindset.
+• Curiosity-driven mindset

 The thesis will be structured as follows:

-• state-of-the-art analysis of text processing techniques
+• state-of-the-art analysis of information retrieval

 • problem formulation: objective function, data structures and resources to be used